brunoimbrizi/svg-to-poly/README.md

 svg-to-poly
 ===========

-Converts an SVG into a Planar Straight Line Graph conforming to .poly files from [Triangle](https://www.cs.cmu.edu/~quake/triangle.html).
+Converts an SVG into a Planar Straight Line Graph in the .poly format from [Triangle](https://www.cs.cmu.edu/~quake/triangle.html).

-The default output is a JSON using the same property names as `struct triangulateio` defined in `triangle.h` from [Triangle](https://www.cs.cmu.edu/~quake/triangle.html).
+The default output is a JSON with the same property names as `struct triangulateio` defined in `triangle.h` from [Triangle](https://www.cs.cmu.edu/~quake/triangle.html).

 An alternative output is a formatted string which could be written onto a .poly file.